BetonQuest/BetonQuestCommercial/README.md

 4. **Addons**
    - Access to all current add-ons for BetonQuest developed by me

-This service contract is paid monthly and can be canceled at any time with a notice period of 2 weeks to the end of the month.
+This service contract is paid only via **bank transfer** on a monthly schedule and can be canceled at any time with a notice period of 2 weeks to the end of the month.

 ### Standard Service Contract